All applications are due by 11:59 p.m. ET on the date listed to be considered for the round.

 6. Choose your recommenders.

-Michigan Ross uses a program-specific reference form, and we require a submission from two references.
+Michigan Ross uses a program-specific reference form and we require a submission from two references.
+Please note that reference letters will not be accepted and ensure your recommenders are aware of this format when asking them to be a reference.
 Select individuals who can discuss your academic performance, professional performance, and/or work style.
-References from a personal or family source will not be accepted.
+In order to obtain a viewpoint that is as objective as possible, we ask that you do not submit either reference from a personal or family source.

 7. Prepare for your interview.